 Recently, a player in my Delta Factor game requested a love interest subplot for her character.
-I enjoy complications like that, so I created a character and subplot to introduce the character, but needed a bit of help fleshing out the details.
-I found a number of resources which helped make the character, no problem.
+Since I enjoy complications like that, I created a character and subplot to introduce the new character.
+I needed a bit of help fleshing out the details, but some searching found a number of resources which helped make the character, no problem.

 Then I started thinking about the character and all these little details, neatly listed on the sheet; details which never present in real life in such an organized manner.
 It takes a while to really get to know someone, for all these details to come out.
 In fact, most often there's a pretty specific order in which we learn/observe certain kinds of information.
 What I wanted was something to help me organize and present the information in a reasonable and consistent order.